-\begin{itemize} \item Globally, we use an array $T^{\star,\rm end}_i$ with $i \in \{ 1, \ldots, N_{\rm bin}\}$, which defines the maximum age of stellar mass associated with the corresponding bin $i$.
+\begin{itemize} \item Globally, we use an array $T^{\star,\rm end}_i$ with $i \in \{ 1, \ldots, N_{\rm bin}\}$, which defines the maximum age of stars associated with the corresponding bin $i$.
 The number of currently used bins is $N_{\rm bin}$ and may increase with time.
-Thus all stellar mass stored in bin $i$ has an age $t_{\rm age}$ fulfilling $T^{\star,\rm end}_{i-1} \le t_{\rm age} \le T^{\star,\rm end}_i$, with the implicit definition of $T^{\star,\rm end}_{0} \equiv 0$. \item Each galaxy carries an individual list of stellar masses $M^{\star, {\rm SFH}}_i$ that encodes, together with the times defined above, the age distribution of its stellar population. \item For initialization (i.e.~at the first snapshot for $t=0$), we set $N_{\rm bin}= 1$ and $T^{\star,\rm end}_{1} = 0$. \item At the beginning of every small timestep $\Delta t$ that evolves the simulated galaxy population forward in time, we increase all $T^{\star,\rm end}_i$ values by $\Delta t$ (except for $T^{\star,\rm end}_{0}$, which is always zero).
-This in essence ``ages'' all already existing star formation histories of galaxies. \item Stellar mass that is newly forming in a galaxy is always added to bin $i=1$ of the mass histogram stored for the corresponding galaxy. \item If the maximum age of the first bin, $T^{\star,\rm end}_1$, exceeds a predefined time resolution parameter $\tau^{\rm res}$ for the SFR histories, we create a new bin.
+Thus all stars stored in bin $i$ have an age $t_{\rm age}$ in the range $T^{\star,\rm end}_{i-1} \le t_{\rm age} \le T^{\star,\rm end}_i$, with the implicit definition of $T^{\star,\rm end}_{0} \equiv 0$. \item Each galaxy carries an individual list of stellar initial masses $M^{\star, {\rm SFH}}_i$ that encodes, together with the times defined above, the age distribution of its stellar population.
+Note that at later times the actual stellar mass in the bin will be lower than this because of stellar evolution \item For initialization (i.e.~at the first snapshot for $t=0$), we set $N_{\rm bin}= 1$ and $T^{\star,\rm end}_{1} = 0$. \item At the beginning of every small timestep $\Delta t$ that evolves the simulated galaxy population forward in time, we increase all $T^{\star,\rm end}_i$ values by $\Delta t$ (except for $T^{\star,\rm end}_{0}$, which is always zero).
+This in essence ``ages'' all already existing star formation histories of galaxies. \item Stellar mass that is newly forming in a galaxy is always added to bin $i=1$ of the initial mass histogram of the corresponding galaxy. \item If the maximum age of the first bin, $T^{\star,\rm end}_1$, exceeds a predefined time resolution parameter $\tau^{\rm res}$ for the SFR histories, we create a new bin.
 This boils down to increasing $N_{\rm bin}$ by 1, and to shifting the entries of $T^{\star,\rm end}_i$ as well as all $M^{\star, {\rm SFH}}_i$ to the element with the next higher index.
 As a result, $M^{\star, {\rm SFH}}_1$ becomes empty and is set to zero, while the former value of $T^{\star,\rm end}_1$ is reduced by $\tau^{\rm res}$.